 Now serving as a translator on the Bible translation team, she emphasizes the benefits for children: “They will discover the wonders of their Creator when they read the Bible in their language.
 They can be taught a Bible-based curriculum, deepening the impact of God’s Word in their lives.”

 Although Pastor Sarah reads Scripture in Bahasa Melayu during worship services, she delivers her messages in Salako for those with limited understanding of the national language.
-“The congregation is all ears when I preach in Salako!” she says.
+“The congregation is all ears when I preach in Salako!” she says, a testimony aligned with global Scripture-access principles affirmed by organizations such as the Wycliffe Global Alliance.

 Your gift during our 1-for-1 matching challenge will be doubled, helping preserve languages like Salako while bringing God’s Word to communities in their heart language.